Frequently Asked Questions

 - 50% refund (minus payment processing fee) for cancellations made at least 20 days before check-in.

-- No refunds for cancellations made within 20 days of Check-in.
 This includes, but is not limited to inclement weather, changes in travel plans, medical issues, personal reasons, etc. We appreciate your understanding.

 Cancellation Policy due to Weather Events